Last Updated on December 22, 2022 by Dominique de Merteuil

 - A lengthening mascara in any colour you like.
 I’m a big fan of the Polish brand Dr Irena Eris and I used their mascara for this tutorial.
 If you are based in the US, I recommend that you buy the FetishEYES mascara from Pat McGrath.

 - Eyeshadow in brown, gold or purple.
-I use; Pat McGrath Labs or Charlotte Tilbury Walk of No Shame Lux Palette.
+I use; Pat McGrath Labs or Charlotte Tilbury Walk of No Shame Lux Palette, as well as the beautiful Pillow Talk Dreams Palette.
 It will work wonders on hooded eyelids.

 - Brow gel.
 Enhanced eyebrows can ‘lift’ the entire eye, but I bleach mine and only occasionally use a brow gel to create the high-arched brow look.
 I leave the choice to you.